catenax-eV/catenax-ev.github.io/docs/working-model/organizational-structure/catena-x/committee.md

 ### Lead and Co-Lead

 Every Committee must elect a Lead and a Co-Lead.
 Both act as first point of contact for any inquiries and requests towards the Committee.
-Further the leads are required to take care of the following taks:
+Furthermore, the leads are required to take care of the following tasks:

 - Appoint the Committee members based on the preliminary selection of applications by the board and their existing professional expertise.
 - Creation of work packages in alignment with the other Committee members

-If the leads see fit they can they can handover the exectution of the task to other Committee members or create additional roles if they see fit.
-The general intention for the lead role is to be first among equals by keeping the strings together.
+If the leads see fit they can handover the exectution of the task to other Committee members or create additional roles if they see fit.
+The general intention for the lead role is to be "first among equals" by keeping the strings together.

 ### Mentor for Expert Groups (optional)

-For each Expert Group associated to a Committee, a member of the Committee should be nominated as mentor.
+For each Expert Group associated with a Committee, a member of the Committee should be nominated as a mentor.
 The mentor should be a senior matter expert in the respective field of the Expert Group.
-The mentor works as interface to the Expert Groups and provide mentoring to ensure the success of the Expert Group.
+The mentor works as an interface to the Expert Groups and provides mentoring to ensure the success of the Expert Group.